Trac & spam#

 However, there is more!
 Do not open a ticket to send a patch.
 There is no way to attach files to tickets.
 You need to fork the project, create a branch with your patch and request a “pull” for your branch.
 This will appear as a ticket but your commits will be linked to it.
-The author can then review and comment your branch, ask for some changes and if they want to integrate it, a simple merge is sufficient.
+The author can then review and comment on your branch, ask for some changes and if they want to integrate it, a simple merge is sufficient.
 They can even do it using the web interface.
 Convenient.

-Socially, you can comment commits, tickets, projects and subscribe to a lot of events.
+Socially, you can comment on commits, tickets, projects and subscribe to a lot of events.
 You can receive and answers tickets by mail.

 I have searched for tools to migrate automatically tickets from Trac to GitHub.
 For example, there is SD.

 At last, I have done it manually.
-GitHub API is well documented and there exists bindings in various languages including Python but it is a very limited API.
+GitHub API is well documented and there exist bindings in various languages including Python but it is a very limited API.
 You can’t choose the number of the ticket nor its date.

 I have also rewritten